pingcap/docs/develop/dev-guide-sample-application-nodejs-sequelize.md

 1. Navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page, and then click the name of your target cluster to go to its overview page.

-2. Click **Connect** in the upper right corner.
+2. Click **Connect** in the upper-right corner.
 A connection dialog is displayed.

 3. Ensure the configurations in the connection dialog match your operating environment.